-Odita and Oghoghomeh (2013) studied resource mobilization for long term economic development, an insight into the role of the Nigerian capital market.
+Odita and Oghoghomeh [25] studied resource mobilization for long term economic development, an insight into the role of the Nigerian capital market.
 The authors modeled the effect and importance of the Nigerian capital market, as a veritable source of medium and long term development.
 The data collected were from the Central Bank of Nigeria statistical bulletin and the Security and Exchange Commission from the period of 2001 to 2010.
 The SPSS statistical tool was used to analyze the data.
 The economic development was proxy by gross domestic product (GDP), while the capital market variables considered included the annual market capitalization (AMe) and the total volume of transactions (TVT).
 Findings revealed that there was a positive relationship between the capital market activities and gross domestic product, although the relationship was not statistically significant.
 The study recommended that the more fundamental issue of building investor confidence must be addressed through transparency, fair trading transactions, political stability and social security; stringent requirements for entry into the market should be relaxed and adequate publicity should be given to the activity of the capital market.

-METHODOLOGY
+5. METHODOLOGY

-3.1 Data and Source
+5.1 Data and Source

-This study employed a time series data from 1986 - 2015 and were sourced from www.worldbankdata.org/indicator.
-In other to measure the impact of capital market indicators on economic growth off Nigeria, we used their proxies as variables of interest.
-That is, GDP per capita was used to proxy economic growth, market capitalization percentage of GDP (MCAPGDP), stock traded total value percentage of GDP (STTVGDP) are the selected capital market indicators for this study, while money supply percentage of GDP (M2GDP) and gross capital formation (GCF) are financial indicators as well as control variables.
+This study employed a time series data from 1986 - 2016 and were sourced from www.worldbankdata.org/indicator.
+In other to measure the impact of capital market indicators on economic growth of Nigeria, we used their proxies as variables of interest.
+That is, growth rate of GDP was used to proxy economic growth, market capitalization percentage of GDP (MCAPGDP), stock traded total value percentage of GDP (STTVGDP) are the selected capital market indicators for this study, while money supply percentage of GDP (M2GDP), real interest rate (RINTR) and gross capital formation % of GDP (GCFGDP) are financial indicators as well as control variables.